aau-network-security/gollector/README.md

 #### Docker Compose
 We also provide a Docker compose specification.
-The `docker-compose.yml` uses several environment variables, which must be declared in an `.env` file in the root of the project (see `docker-compose.yml` for the required environment variables).
+The `docker-compose.yml` uses several [environment variables](#required-environment-variables), which can be declared in an `.env` file in the root of the project, or set as exported environment variables.
-After creating this file, run with
+After declaring them, run with
 ```bash
 $ docker-compose up db
 ```